- On March 25, 2018

 You know how to get people into party-mode

-At any party, event or club, the DJ is the one that gets everyone up and having a great time.
+At any party, wedding function or club, the DJ is the one that gets everyone up and having a great time.
 If they’re not good with crowds or can’t tell when people aren’t really digging the vibe, then it’s safe to say they probably won’t be asked back for another set.
 Good DJ’s use their own energy and their crowd-reading skills to stay one step ahead of the party and keep everyone having a great time.

 You love music